-Seagrove's signature event is in the fall – the annual Seagrove Pottery Festival, held the weekend before Thanksgiving, has been a staple for more than 35 years.
-The largest pottery community in the U.S. comes together with traditional crafts people to sell their wares during the 2-day festival.
-And for the past decade, the Celebration of Seagrove Potters also happens that weekend, including a Friday night gala.
-Then just as the weather warms, the Celebration of Spring, in mid-April, features more than 65 local potters hosting special events, offering studio tours, demonstrations and selling their pottery.
+Seagrove's signature event – the annual Seagrove Pottery Festival, held the weekend before Thanksgiving – has been a staple for more than 35 years.
+The largest pottery community in the U.S. comes together with traditional craftspeople to sell their wares during the two-day festival.
+And for the past decade, the Celebration of Seagrove Potters also takes place that weekend, including a Friday night gala.
+Then just as the weather warms, the Spring Pottery Tour, in mid-April, features more than 50 local potters hosting special events, offering studio tours, demonstrations and selling their pottery.

-Perhaps the best place for you to start is at the North Carolina Pottery Center located at 250 East Ave. in Seagrove.
+Perhaps the best place for you to start is at the North Carolina Pottery Center in Seagrove.
 Here, you can get a quick education in the roots of the craft from interpretive displays, which are both permanent and temporary.

 Doing research online, too, can help you have a more focused experience.
 However, potters are experimenters by definition, so it’s best to bring an open mind into each studio.